niboj/DayzXboxConfigTutorial/README.md

-# Dayz Xbox Configuration Tutorial
+# Dayz Console Configuration Tutorial

-This is a tutorial to customize a Dayz Server for Xbox.
+This is a tutorial to customize a Dayz Server for Console.

 I collected this knowledge by being an admin for 6 months and I wanted to make this knowledge public to others, so they can easily know how to customize their servers.